 A good field training program can make your police department a great place to work.
-The program sets the tone for the new officer, and the lessons taught make an impression that last their entire career.
+The program sets the tone for the new officer, and the lessons taught to make an impression that lasts their entire career.

 Traits of a Good FTO

-The burden of training these recruits, and instilling the values of the department in them, falls of the field training officer.
+The burden of training these recruits, and instilling the values of the department in them, fall on the field training officer.
 So, what qualities should a police officer have that will make him or her a good field training officer?
 The following is a list of qualities that a good field training officer will have.

 - Professional demeanor

 - Positive attitude

 Being a professional incorporates most of the traits I consider to be essential for a field training officer.
 A professional police officer makes sound, ethical decisions with a need for only minimal supervision.
 A professional police officer has a high level of self-initiated activity, and are often seen as a leader.
 Professional officers also stay current on new laws and case law as it develops.
 A professional also seeks advanced training to enhance their ability to do the job.